Ellie-Lucky-Go-Mochi/Escape-Room/md/README.md

 2. [JSON.stringify()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) : Used to stringify our UserArray (array of Objects) so that it can be stored in local storage and retrieved with each page load.
 3. [JSON.parse()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) : Used to parse elements stored in Local Storage.

+### GitHub Project Links ###
+We used our Github [Project](https://github.com/Ellie-Lucky-Go-Mochi/Escape-Room/projects) links to follow our to-do list and complete our tasks.